 I was completely freaked out reading about this place.
 Even reading about little things like how the staff gave the boys a squirrel as a pet, but reported, "It died from too much attention."
-I could only stay in the library for short amounts of time reading about this place, it was almost as if I was channeling the panic my father must have felt being dropped off there.
+I could only stay in the library for short amounts of time, it was almost as if I was channeling the panic my father must have felt being dropped off there.
 But I kept going back.
-I had to know what happened to him there.
+I had to know what happened to him.

 Here is a page describing how they rate the boys at the school.

-I began researching this institution in Rocky Mount in 2015, and found out the name was changed since my father's time there from The Eastern Carolina Training School for Boys to The Fountain School, named after Richard Tillman Fountain.
+The name has changed since my father's time there from The Eastern Carolina Training School for Boys to The Fountain School, named after Richard Tillman Fountain.
 Interesting, as my father mentions a boy with the last name Fountain in his journal, which I'll include in the next blog.